Home

 Regulated Power Supply Board P800

 The power supply board provides +14V DC to the Tuner and +35.6V DC to the phono and pre-amplifiers.
-The large wire wound resistor (150 Ohm, 5W) on this board is running very hot under normal operating conditions.
+The large wire wound resistor (150 Ohm, 5W) on this board runs very hot under normal operating conditions.
 Also, it sits very close to other electronic components and often touches the wires soldered to transistor H801.
-I replaced the original resistor with IRC / TT Electronics wire wound resistor.
+I replaced the original resistor with a new IRC / TT Electronics wire wound resistor.
 The new resistor is smaller, does not have bulky corners, and has a rated power of 7W instead of 5W.
 It reduces heat stress and discoloration of PCB.

 The H801 transistor was removed from the heat sink, degreased, and tested on an Atlas DCA55 semiconductor analyzer.
 The DC current gain was in spec according to the datasheet.
 I replaced the old thermal pad with a new Sil-pad and mounted the H801 back on the heat sink.
 Two original diodes H804 & H805 were replaced with the modern fast recovery rectifiers UF4005.
 All electrolytic capacitors were replaced with low impedance and high-reliability Nichicon UPW/UPM caps.
 Finally, the voltage between the pin J808 and the ground was checked and adjusted to +35.6V.